 A critical factor in ensuring successful communication, whether in the product, on WOL, or via a press release or blog post, is to make sure our goals are aligned across all partners and stakeholders and that we’re telling one story across all channels.
-To that end, we will ensure content maps to business requirements, product and design specs, and external communication parameters outlined by the BGs, Design, product engineering teams, and PR.
-You should consider Windows Content Services and Design the glue that pulls and holds together the requirements and needs for each discipline, and in turn manifests it in the communication of our products and across the network.
+To that end, we’ll ensure content maps to business requirements, product and design specs, and external communication parameters outlined by the BGs, Design, product engineering teams, and PR.
+You should consider Windows Content Services and Design the glue that pulls and holds together the requirements for each discipline and, in turn, manifests it in the communication of our products and across the network.
+We always work to make sure that:

 The content in the product aligns to agreed-upon voice and messaging guidelines

-The content on WOL manifests a shared vision (this is true across all digital marketing and product content) and therefore no one should be surprised by what’s featured there (e.g., if we are featuring Sweep as a reason to love and sign up for Outlook, no one should be surprised to see Sweep content in the hero) or how it’s articulated (e.g., all content maps to prioritized features and messaging and naming guidelines)
+The content on WOL has a shared vision (this is true across all digital marketing and product content) and therefore no one should be surprised by what’s featured there (for example, if we’re featuring Sweep as a reason to love and sign up for Outlook, no one should be surprised to see Sweep content in the hero) or how it’s articulated (for example, all content maps to prioritized features and messaging and naming guidelines)

 Content in the blogs maps to PR guidance